 The sexual instinct when looked at from the self-preservation or social instincts can often appear too demanding, intrusive, intense, and even clingy.

-The social participation deals with something larger than the self-preservation and sexual instincts.
+Social participation deals with something larger than the self-preservation and sexual instincts.
 Participation overrides self concerns and one-to-one relationships to put the interests of the group or community first.
 "The needs of the many outweigh the needs of the one or the few."

 The social instinct when looked at from the self-preservation or sexual instincts can often appear superficial, pretentious, and even devaluing of the individual.